-Jacinta is currently the Minister for Public Transport and the Minister for Employment under the Andrews Government.
-Jacinta is also the Leader of the House
+Jacinta is currently the Minister for Public Transport and the Minister for Major Projects in the Andrews Government.
+Jacinta is also the Leader of the House.

 Jacinta was elected as the Member for Bendigo East in September 1999 at the age of 25, making her the youngest woman to ever be elected to the Victorian Parliament.